It can be difficult to find resources to homeschool high school, so we were really happy when we discovered MOOCs.

 MOOCs were good enough for us to get our older three on the computer, and anyone who knows us will know that that’s very high praise indeed.

 Have I convinced you to try a MOOC?
-Here are the best places to find high-quality courses.
+Here are the best places to find high-quality courses for teens.

 There are many other MOOCs that are run individually by universities – for example, UTAS’s Understanding Dementia MOOC, which I completed.
 A google search using the keywords ‘MOOC’ with your topic (eg. MOOC hula hooping – one exists!
 Really!) should show any available.